James Fitzjames: Under captains Gambier and Sartorius

-However, Fitzjames was able to win the confidence of Captain Sartorius, who promoted Fitzjames to Volunteer of the First Class in 1828.
+Fitzjames won the confidence of Captain Sartorius, who promoted him to Volunteer of the First Class in 1828.
 During this commission Pyramus first sailed to Central America and the United States on diplomatic missions and was then involved in scientific research as part of the Experimental Squadron under Admiral Sir Thomas Hardy.
-Later, he served as British guardship at Lisbon.
+Later, the Pyramus served as British guardship at Lisbon.

-Although after this the Coninghams and the Gambiers wanted to send him to Cambridge, Fitzjames was determined to resume his Royal Naval career.
-But with Robert Gambier effectively retired on half-pay and George Sartorius now serving irregularly in the Portuguese Navy, James Fitzjames had great difficulty obtaining a position as a midshipman.
-Eventually, and through highly irregular means, he was able to obtain such a position on HMS St Vincent from 1830 to 1833.
+After this Fitzjames was determined to resume his Royal Naval career and eventually took the position of Midshipman on HMS St Vincent from 1830 to 1833.
 St Vincent was the flagship of the Royal Navy's Mediterranean Fleet but spent much time in port at Malta.

 Fitzjames served detached duty on a cutter, HMS Hind, sailing twice to Constantinople, and on HMS Madagascar, during which time Madagascar conveyed Otto of Greece from Trieste to Nauplia, where Otto was crowned King of Greece.
-During this time Fitzjames passed his exams for promotion to lieutenant, but only with great difficulty was this achieved owing to the highly irregular way he had obtained his position as midshipman and, of course his illegitimate birth which was still unrecognisable at law.
+During this time Fitzjames passed his exams for promotion to lieutenant.
 Returning to Britain on St Vincent in 1833, he almost immediately obtained a position on HMS Winchester, Vice Admiral Hyde Parker's flagship.
-In this position he would expect to obtain his promotion to lieutenant.